Frame from "5-6-2026 City Council Regular Meeting" · Source

 Cordova Council approves $181,000 school funding increase, defers payment decision

-The Cordova City Council voted May 7 to increase the city's contribution to the Cordova School District by $181,000 for the fiscal year ending June 30, 2027.
-The council approved half of the district's $362,000 funding request.
-Members deferred a decision on how to pay for the increase until the May 20 meeting, when they will set the mill rate.
+The Cordova City Council voted May 7 to increase the city's contribution to the Cordova School District by $181,000 for fiscal year 2027.
+The council approved half of the district's $362,000 request.
+Members deferred a decision on how to pay for the increase until the May 20 meeting.

 Superintendent Alex Russin told the council the district has operated without a dedicated math teacher for three consecutive years.
-Russin is retiring after 11 years.
 The district's budget includes funding for a math teacher position.
 A potential hire is pending school board approval at the next meeting.
-Russin said the district will first cut administrative expenses rather than classroom resources if the funding shortfall requires further reductions.

 Watch key moments from the source meeting.
 Click to expand.